MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/modern-control-table.md

 **DisplayMode** - Whether the control allows user input (Edit), only displays data (View), or is disabled (Disabled).

-**OnSelect** – Defines the action triggered when a single record has been selected.
+**OnSelect** – Defines the action triggered when a single record is selected.

 **ShowAvatar** - Whether the user’s avatar appears or is hidden in the list mode.